 Kananaskis Village Ice Skating Rink is an excellently maintained rink in Kananaskis Village that is small and perfect for families.
 This rink is awesome if you stay at the Kananaskis Mountain Lodge or visit the Nordic Spa.

-There are often nets, so bring your hockey sticks and pucks for a game! *Before venturing out to Kananaskis Village for skating it’s best to call the Mountain Lodge and make sure it is operating first.
+There are often nets, so bring your hockey sticks and pucks for a game! *Before venturing out to Kananaskis Village for skating it’s best to call the Kananaskis Mountain Lodge and ensure it is operating first.

 Where to Go Ice Skating Beyond Banff

 No, Abraham Lake is not in Banff National Park, but it’s not too far in David Thompson Country.
-In about a two-hour drive from Banff, you can be at one of the most famous spots in all of Canada to see the renowned methane ice bubbles, so it definitely deserves a special place on this list.
+In about a two-hour drive from Banff, you can be at one of Canada’s most famous spots to see the renowned methane ice bubbles, so it deserves a special place on this list.
 If you have ever wanted to skate on ice bubbles, head here around January and February.

 In lakes, large white bubbles are created when water-dwelling bacteria feed on decaying organic matter, expelling methane gas.
 When the water freezes, the methane bubbles get trapped in the ice and create these fantastic phenomena.